Should You Drink Protein Shakes Before or After Workouts?

 When Is the Best Time to Drink a Protein Shake?

-Pretty much everyone agrees that protein shakes can have an impact on your results.
+Pretty much everyone agrees that protein shakes can impact your results.
+So, should I drink a protein shake before or after a workout?

-Traditionally, most people have leaned toward drinking their protein shake after their workout.
+Traditionally, most people have leaned toward drinking a protein shake after their workout.

 Whey protein isolate can help shuttle amino acids to your muscle tissue quickly.
 This can help you recover faster and build back stronger.